 Xi signs order awarding national medals, honorary titles to 15 individuals

-BEIJING, Sept.
-13 (Xinhua) -- Chinese President Xi Jinping on Friday signed a presidential order to award national medals and national honorary titles to 15 individuals on the occasion of the 75th anniversary of the founding of the People's Republic of China.
+Chinese President Xi Jinping on Friday signed a presidential order awarding national medals and national honorary titles to 15 individuals on the occasion of the 75th anniversary of the founding of the People's Republic of China.

-The order came after the Standing Committee of the National People's Congress, China's top legislature, voted to adopt a decision to confer the honors during a meeting earlier in the day.
+Four of the 15 individuals that were awarded the Medal of the Republic were Wang Yongzhi, a pioneer of China's manned space program, renowned medical scientist Wang Zhenyi, wheat breeding and agricultural strategy expert Li Zhensheng, and veteran war hero Huang Zongde.

 Dilma Rousseff, president of the New Development Bank and former Brazilian president, was awarded the Friendship Medal.